Seven Tips for Choosing a Digital Rights Management Vendor

 More than 9/10 of millennials say they don’t feel any guilt watching streams illegally.
 Visits to illegal sports streaming sites top 350 million each month.

 So, that brings us to what can be done to protect content and give owners the return they deserve on their investment.
-The recommended solution for anti-piracy is digital rights management (DRM), a flexible and effective technology that encrypts content and provides access only to those who are authorized to view it.
+The recommended solution for anti-piracy is employing a digital rights management solution (DRM), a flexible and effective technology that encrypts content and provides access only to those who are authorized to view it.

 Choosing Between Digital Rights Management Vendors

 To provide for the considerable needs of copyright holders and enforcing licensing agreements, a number of DRM vendors have sprung up.
 Like any key partnership choice, a major decision facing content providers is who can deliver the best DRM solution for their specific needs.

 If you’re wondering what kind of factors you should be taking into consideration in that decision-making process, here are some tips for choosing between DRM vendors.

 1. How long has the company been in business

 Facebook, Google and Twitter are all younger than your average college student and start-ups are some of the most striking features of the tech revolution, but when it comes to security and the protection of what’s most important for your business, there’s something reassuring about the stability of a company that’s been around since the beginning.